The person that it counts the most looks at you and, I’m telling you, from His Word, you are precious in His sight. You are awesome.

 “But now you’re telling me that I’m really indispensable?
 I mean, I don’t feel indispensable in my little network let alone to the God of the universe.”

-And you know what?
-God’s infinite plan, His loving plan for this planet, for His Church, for reaching Santa Cruz, for doing things in your family, for doing things where you work, to accomplish what He wants to accomplish in those of you that have kids, for those of you that are single… you know what?
+God’s infinite plan, His loving plan for this planet, for His Church, for doing things in your family, for doing things where you work, to accomplish what He wants to accomplish in those of you that have kids, for those of you that are single… you know what?
 Every, single part matters.
 You matter.

 You must find your spiritual gift.
 You must find where and how to get connected in His body.
 You must put into play the you He created to be a vessel to love and to care for other people.